Davide-sd/sympy-plot-backends/doc/source/modules/interactive.rst

   The purpose of the following documentation is to show a few more examples for each interactive module.

+* if user is attempting to execute an interactive widget plot and gets an error similar to the following:
+  *TraitError: The 'children' trait of a Box instance contains an Instance of a TypedTuple which expected a Widget, not the FigureCanvasAgg at '0x...'*.
+  It means that the ipywidget module is being used with Matplotlib, but the interactive Matplotlib backend has not been loaded.
+First, execute the magic command ``%matplotlib widget``, then execute the plot command.

 * For technical reasons, all interactive-widgets plots in this documentation are created using Holoviz's Panel.
 Often, they will ran just fine with ipywidgets too.
 However, if a specific example uses the ``param`` library,